-Post-doctoral opportunities and Understanding the EPPP and licensure: This two hour seminar will include discussion of how to apply for post-doctoral positions and what the opportunities might include.
-Goals include an understanding of how to attempt to find post-doctoral opportunities, both formally and informally, as well as a review of requirements and considerations to assure for appropriate licensure.
+Understanding the EPPP and licensure: This one hour didactic will focus on a review of requirements and considerations to assure for appropriate licensure.
 This seminar will also include discussion of the requirements for the EPPP and licensure, reviewing study options and how to conceptualize the licensure exam.
 Goals include an understanding of why the licensure exam is important and the best ways to tackle the task of studying for the exam efficiently.
 This seminar will utilize the Wisconsin Department of Regulation and Licensing for reference to requirements and areas of focus.